hans-ob1/neural_cam_dnn/README.md

 #neural-cam
 neural-cam turns your USB camera into object detector that detect or classify objects it seen before.
 The backend framework used is darknet developed by Joseph Redmon.
-This version is compiled with cmake.
+This version is modified and compiled with cmake.
 Feel free to modify to your own use, at your own risk.

+Current Feature:
+- training/evaluate yolo detector

 Usage Details:
 - mkdir build